 - 2 signal paths; All triode 300 vacuum tube and All discrete J-FET solid-state signal paths

 - Two topologies – both have no transformers and are of pure, high voltage, Class A circuitry

 - Despite the several control knobs, the TCL-2 remains clean and straightforward in its interface

 TCL-2 is compatible with Windows 7 or higher for PC and macOS 10.9 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports only 64 bit systems.

-Overall, the TCL-2 is an incredibly powerful Opto compressor plugin with surgical precision control knobs for maximum efficiency.
-Despite its might, many users believe that the price point for this plugin is unjustifiable especially since there are options out there that offer good sounding optical compressors for a fraction of that price.
+Overall, the TCL-2 is an opto compressor plugin with surgical precision control knobs for maximum efficiency.
+Despite its might, many users believe that the price point for this plugin is unjustifiable especially since there are options out there that offer good-sounding optical compressors for a fraction of that price.
 On the bright side, it comes with a 14-day free trial so you can try it out and judge for yourself.

 10. IK Multimedia White 2A Leveling Amplifier Review

 Another member of the T-Racks suite by IK Multimedia, the White 2A leveling Amplifier offers a slightly different take on the classic Teletronix LA-2A discussed before.

 The classic LA-2A uses a lamp that is controlled by the side chain to alter the conductivity of a photosensitive device, which then controls the gain for the signal.
 This is an Opto-attenuator system and it has some unusual linearities that allow for a smooth and musical sound signature that works perfectly with vocals, as well as to add subtle warmth to bass instruments.